AngusGaukrogerDev/AngusGaukrogerDev/README.md

 - 👋 Hi, I’m @AngusGaukrogerDev
 - 👀 I’m interested in...
 Web and Cloud Development
 - 🌱 I’m currently learning...
-Vue.js
+Nuxt 3
 - 💞️ I’m looking to collaborate on ...
 SAAS Business Ideas
 - 📫 How to reach me ... agaukroger77@gmail.com